JJConsulting/JJMasterData/doc/MasterData.Docs/articles/background_import_export.md

 ```csharp
 builder.AddExportFormat<JsonExportFormat, JsonExportOptions>();
 ```

+Every public writable option is included in the UI.
+Use `DisplayAttribute.Name` to customize its label.
+Boolean properties render as Yes/No fields, while enum properties render as selects.
+On enum members, `Name` is the visible choice label and `ShortName` is the value posted by the form.

 Import readers follow the equivalent `IImportReader<TOptions>` and `AddImportReader<TReader, TOptions>()` contracts.
 Readers turn a stream into normalized `ImportRecord` instances; validation, expressions, persistence, events, reporting, and cleanup remain in the shared import pipeline.